LPCDRP/biodiff/INSTALL.md

 make install
 ~~~

-## From Git or "Source Code" download
+## From Git or source code download

 You will additionally need autoconf and automake installed.